 Step 4: Raw is strongest.

 Raw broccoli contains the most sulforaphane.
-Finely chopped in a salad, as raw vegetables with dip, finely grated over finished dishes — this is the most powerful form.
+Finely chopped in a salad, as raw vegetables with a dip, finely grated over finished dishes – this is the most powerful form.

 The special case of broccoli sprouts:

 Population studies show a correlation between regular consumption of cruciferous vegetables and various positive health effects.
-The exact mechanisms are still being researched — what is clear is that sulforaphane activates the body's own protective mechanisms and stimulates detoxification enzymes.
+The exact mechanisms are still being researched – what is clear is that sulforaphane activates the body's protective mechanisms and stimulates detoxification enzymes.

 In a placebo-controlled study with 97 overweight people with Type 2 diabetes, daily intake of broccoli sprout extract for 12 weeks lowered fasting blood sugar by 6.5 percent and improved long-term blood sugar.
 This is a concrete, measured effect.

-Sulforaphane also appears to be effective against Helicobacter pylori — the type of bacteria that can cause gastritis and stomach ulcers.
-And studies show that it suppresses the formation of early pathological changes in the colon lining and promotes protective gut bacteria.
+Sulforaphane also appears to be effective against Helicobacter pylori – the type of bacteria that can cause gastritis and stomach ulcers.
+And studies show that it suppresses the formation of early pathological changes in the colon lining and promotes protective intestinal bacteria.

 Sulforaphane is the star – but it appears in a strong team.